aporporato/electra/README.md

 ## Finetune ELECTRA on IF dataset

-The finutuned small model has been in turn finutuned on various classification tasks.
+The finetuned small model has been in turn finetuned on various classification tasks.
 Details on the datasets can be fount [here](https://github.com/aporporato/jericho-corpora).
-Move each folder in the `IF` one into your `finetuning_data` directoy (refer to the [original project](https://github.com/google-research/electra#finetune-electra-on-a-glue--task) for detailed instructions).
+Move each folder in the `IF` one into your `finetuning_data` directory (refer to the [original project](https://github.com/google-research/electra#finetune-electra-on-a-glue--task) for detailed instructions).
 The model was finetuned on the data from all the tasks at once, for 30 epochs.